EMBRYOPSIDA Pirani & Prado

 Phylogeny.
 Li et al. (2004) clarify phylogenetic relationships in the family; Idiospermum is sister to the rest.

 Classification.
-Although Idiospermum is a very distinctive genus and has sometimes been recognised as a separate family (e.g. Cronquist 1981), it is monotypic and shares many features with the other Calycanthaceae, although the alkaloids and the distribution of xylem parenchyma differ in detail.
+Idiospermum is a very distinctive genus and has sometimes been recognised as a separate family (e.g. Cronquist 1981).
+However, it is monotypic and shares many features with the other Calycanthaceae, although the alkaloids and the distribution of xylem parenchyma differ in detail.

 Fossils of Lovellea wintonensis, from the upper Albian of Queensland, Australia, have characters suggesting Laurales, although they do not suggest any particular family; morphological cladistic analyses place it somewhere around here (Dettmann et al. 2010).
 It has disulcate pollen (see Calycanthaceae-Calycanthoideae!), an inferior ovary, partly fused carpels with long styluli, the ovule has a hypostase, and the seed has two layers of cells, the inner being made up of transfer cells, each including a crystal; it lacks staminodes (Dettmann et al. 2010).
 Dettmann et al. (2010) compare Lovellea wintonensis most closely with Gomortega (Gomortegaceae) and Tambourissa (Monimiaceae), i.e. taxa on both branches of this clade.